 Sometimes, you need to combine values to match the target data format.
-This can be done
+This can be done with the concatenation operator + in Field script.
+For help with field scripts, refer to the documentation.

 1. From Source field, drag label to the Field Script of id 1.